MohammedBakr44/create-app/README.md

 # create app
 _couldn't find a better name_.

 This is a CLI app that help you create a simple boilerplate web apps. without wasting time going through environoment setup.

+# General setup

+This CLI uses the 7-1 technique in sass, maybe I'll add it to pug too, but now it's just for sass.
+And it's my own project structure.

 # gulp